isomerpages/moe-valourpri/_about-us/Announcements for Vendors.md

 </table>

 #### Application Procedure
-1. Download and complete the <a target="_blank" href="/files/Announcements for Vendors Canteen/application for canteen stall in existing school.pdf">application form</a>.
+1. Download and complete the [](/files/Announcements%20for%20Vendors/Canteen/application%20for%20canteen%20stall%20in%20existing%20school.pdf)application form.
 You may also request for a hardcopy from the School’s General Office.

 2. Attached the following documents together with the application form:
 * Photocopy of the NRIC (front and back)